-Have you ever wondered, why cats eat grass?
-Here is the answer!
+Have you ever wondered why cats eat grass?

 Have you ever wondered why your cat sometimes nibbles on grass?
-The first time I saw my cat eating grass I thought it seemed strange and it is a question that vets are asked regularly but it turns out there’s actually a very good reason for the behaviour.
+The first time I saw my cat eating grass, I thought it seemed odd, and veterinarians often hear this question.
+It turns out there is a good reason for this behavior.

 Why do cats eat grass?
-Ingesting grass is ultimately a way for your cat to relieve an upset stomach.
-By consuming grass, they can induce vomiting allowing them to bring up hairballs and other nondigestible materials that are present within their digestive system.
-As well as this, there are important nutrients in grass such as folic acid and the fiber of grass can help to aid in digestion and encourage regular bowel movements.
+Ingesting grass helps your cat relieve an upset stomach.
+By consuming grass, they can induce vomiting, which allows them to bring up hairballs and other nondigestible substances in their digestive system.
+Grass also provides certain nutrients, such as folic acid, and its fiber can assist digestion and support regular bowel movements.

 Key Reasons Cats Eat Grass